nhscc/airports.api.hscc.bdpa.org/README.md

 ```

 > Note that, when using Windows PowerShell/CMD, only a subset of these actions
 > are supported.
-If you get an error running one, check package.json and try to
+If you get an error when trying to running one, check
-> craft your own version of the command.
+> package.json and try to craft your own version of the command instead.

 ## Project structure